schneebergerlab/msyd/example_workflow.md

 $ syri --nc 5 -F P --cigar --prefix swe -c swe.paf -r ref.fna -q swe.fna --lf swe.syri.log --samplename swe
 ```

-In preparation for running `pasy call`, the input tsv needs to be generated.
+In preparation for running `msyd call`, the input tsv needs to be generated.
 An example TSV for the callset prepared in this workflow could look like this:

 ```